minqiaowang/on-premise-adg/set-primary-standby/set-primary-standby.md

-     - From primary side, test the connection from primary to standby, using the public ip or hostname of the standby hosts.
+     - From primary side, test the connection from the primary to the standby, using the public ip or hostname of the standby hosts.

      ```
      [oracle@primary ~]$ ssh oracle@standby** echo Test success